Important Information

 Lukla to Kathmandu by Flight

 We will wake up early in the morning and get ready for the entrance of our plane for returning back to Kathmandu.
 Then, we will transfer back to our hotel.
-Remaining day to explore in Kathmandu, Overnight at hotel set with BB plan.
+Remaining day to explore Kathmandu.

 Day 15